Do you remember the first time you discovered what “anime” is?

 Darling In The Franxx could have been the “anime of the decade” with as much influence as DBZ, Death Note, or other classic anime series.

-But like they say, shit happens.
+But like they say, things happen.
 And in this case, it was for the worst.

 Featured image source: Darling In The Franxx Wallpaper